 Electrical work's split into two categories, these are residential and commercial.
 While both types of electricians work with electricity, there are some key differences between the two.
 Understanding these differences can help you choose the right professional for your needs.

-Residential Electrical Work
+What is Residential Electrical Work?

 Residential electricians specialise in working on electrical systems in houses, flats and apartments.
 They are trained to handle a variety of tasks, including installing new electrical systems, repairing existing systems, and troubleshooting electrical problems.
 Residential electricians typically work on smaller projects, such as installing new outlets or upgrading electrical panels.
 Furthermore, they often work directly with homeowners.
 They are also familiar with local building regulations related to residential electrical work.

-Commercial Electrical Work
+What is Commercial Electrical Work?

 Commercial electricians, on the other hand, specialise in working on electrical systems in larger buildings such as offices, retail stores, and factories.
 They are trained to handle more complex projects, such as installing and maintaining electrical systems for large machinery and equipment.
 In addition, designing and implementing electrical systems for new construction projects.
 Commercial electricians also need to be familiar with local building codes and regulations related to commercial electrical work, which can be more stringent than those for residential work.
 Due to the complexity of their work, commercial electricians often work in teams and may have specialised areas of expertise.

-Residential & Commercial Electrician Qualifications
+Residential vs Commercial Electrician Qualifications - Differences in Skills and Experience

 Electricians in the UK are qualified and regulated by the government organisation, Electrical Safety First.
 All electricians in the UK must be registered with a scheme approved by Electrical Safety First.
 In order to become an accredited electrician, individuals must have completed one of two routes — either completing an approved apprenticeship or obtaining an NVQ Level 3 and/or approved on-site experience.